-Main responsibility for implementation of policy: NYCC, CYC, NYMNPA and Minerals Industry Key links to other relevant policies and objectives M02, M05, M20, W05, W09, I02, S05, D02, D03, D05, D07, Objectives 4, 6 D09 Monitoring: Monitoring indicator 11 (see Appendix 3)
+Key links to other relevant policies and objectives M02, M05, M20, W05, W09, I02, S05, D02, D03, D05, D07, Objectives 4, 6 D09 Monitoring: Monitoring indicator 11 (see Appendix 3)

-- 5.56 A range of measures, capable of being implemented or supported through planning processes, can help to increase the use of secondary and recycled aggregates and are supported in the Joint Plan.
-Support for facilities for the management of construction and demolition waste is also provided in the waste policies in Chapter 6 and can also help with supply of materials which can substitute for primary aggregate. - 5.57 Although the use of secondary and recycled aggregate has benefits in terms of replacing natural materials and in generating economic activity, it can also have impacts on the environment and amenity.
+5.59 A range of measures, capable of being implemented or supported through planning processes, can help to increase the use of secondary and recycled aggregates and

+- 5.60 Although the use of secondary and recycled aggregate has benefits in terms of replacing natural materials and in generating economic activity, it can also have impacts on the environment and amenity.
 Proposals for new facilities and infrastructure for the supply of secondary and recycled aggregate will therefore need to comply with other relevant policies in the Joint Plan, particularly the development management policies in Chapter 9.
-Whilst marine aggregates are not expected to make a major direct contribution to supply in the area over the Plan period, it is appropriate to provide policy support for this in the Joint Plan, to encourage a sustainable mix of supply sources. - 5.58 A particular consideration is the role that quarries and sites for the transport of minerals can play in providing locations for the reception, processing and supply of aggregate.
+Whilst marine aggregates are not expected to make a major direct contribution to supply in the area over the Plan period, it is appropriate to provide policy support for this in the Joint Plan, to encourage a sustainable mix of supply sources. - 5.61 A particular consideration is the role that guarries and sites for the transport of minerals can play in providing locations for the reception, processing and supply of aggregate.
 Many aggregates quarries now supply a wide range of products, including a proportion of recycled materials, sometimes as a blend of primary and recycled materials.
 This can help to minimise overall use of primary aggregate and help to sustain economic activity at minerals extraction sites.
-However, aggregates quarries are generally located in open countryside and are sometimes subject to a range of environmental constraints.
-In some cases they are located in the Green

-Belt and may have been permitted because of the flexibility allowed for minerals extraction in the Green Belt, subject to particular tests.
+However, aggregates guarries are generally located in open countryside and are sometimes subject to a range of environmental constraints.
+In some cases they are located in the Green Belt and may have been permitted because of the flexibility allowed for minerals extraction in the Green Belt, subject to particular tests.
 It is considered that appropriately scaled recycling activity at operational minerals extraction sites in the Green Belt can be supported in principle under this policy, provided that it would preserve the openness of the Green Belt and be consistent with the purposes of the Green Belt.
-The construction of buildings for the purposes of recycling activity at quarries in the Green Belt would be unlikely to be supported under this policy.

-5.59 In all cases, quarries and sites for the transport of minerals proposed to be used for the reception and supply of recycled aggregate, as part of an overall mix of supply, should be well-located in relation to transport networks including the major road network, in line with Policy D03, to minimise any adverse impacts on environment or amenity.
+The construction of buildings for the purposes of recycling activity at guarries in the Green Belt would be unlikely to be supported under this policy. - 5.62 In all cases, quarries and sites for the transport of minerals proposed to be used for the reception and supply of recycled aggregate, as part of an overall mix of supply, should be well-located in relation to transport networks including the major road network, in line with Policy D03, to minimise any adverse impacts on environment or amenity.